iSEE-Laboratory/PPT/README.md

 ## 👏 Acknowledgements

-We sincerely thank the authors of [MemoNet](https://github.com/MediaBrain-SJTU/MemoNet?tab=readme-ov-file) for providing the framework and source code from their CVPR 2022 publication.
+We sincerely thank the authors of [MemoNet](https://github.com/MediaBrain-SJTU/MemoNet?tab=readme-ov-file) for providing the source code from their CVPR 2022 publication.
 We also appreciate the pre-processed data from [PECNet](https://karttikeya.github.io/publication/htf/).
 These resources have been invaluable to our work, and we are immensely grateful for their support.